10 Iranian guards killed at Pakistani border, Tasnim news agency reports

-LONDON Ten Iranian border guards were killed by Sunni militants in a cross-border attack on the frontier with Pakistan on Wednesday, Tasnim news agency reported.
+LONDON (Reuters) - Ten Iranian border guards were killed by Sunni militants in a cross-border attack on the frontier with Pakistan on Wednesday, Tasnim news agency reported.

 The militant group called Jaish al Adl, or the Army of Justice, has claimed responsibility, the report said.